Asparagus Cordon Bleu is easy and can be assembled in advance. It’s impressive and elegant enough for your finest dinner party!

 More asparagus recipes you’ll love:

-- Arugula, Egg and Asparagus Salad with Creamy Lemon Vinaigrette
+- Arugula Egg and Asparagus Salad with Creamy Lemon Vinaigrette

-- Asparagus Prosciutto and Fontina Tortino
+- Asparagus Onion and Fontina Tart

 Asparagus Cordon Bleu